paylike/plugin-prestashop-1.7/README.md

  * Change the status of the order which is going to trigger a capture in delayed mode.

  ## Refunding, voiding and capturing

- * To refund an order you can use the paylike tool box you can find on the order edit screen by selecting refund in the select and inputing the amount.
+ * To refund an order make sure you checked the "Refund Paylike" checkbox durring the default Prestashop procedure for Partial Refund.
+Standard Refund and Return Product procedures also have this feature only for Prestashop version >= 1.7.7.
+ Note: If for some reason the Refund procedure via Paylike fails, you will be notified and manual action will be required in your online Paylike Tool account.
- * To void an order you can use the paylike tool box by selecting Void.
+ * To void an order move the order status to "Canceled".
- * To capture an order in delayed mode, you can either use the status set in settings (move the order to that status), or you can use the tool.
+ * To capture an order in delayed mode, use the status set in settings (move the order to that status).

+ * For Prestashop < 1.7.7 you can procede capture, void and refund actions via Paylike toolbox also.

  ## Advanced
  Due to the floating point precision issue with some numbers, it is recommended to have the bcmath extension installed.